 For more information about our editors and staff members, click on their name.

-Jennifer has been with the project for 15 years, and is currently a Senior Editor at the Washington Papers.
-In that role, she manages and edits the George Washington Financial Papers Project, is the managing editor of the Washington Papers Digital Editions, and is the Manager of Digital Programs at the Center for Digital Editing.
+Jennifer has been with the project for 18 years, and is currently a Senior Editor at The Washington Papers.
+In that role, she manages and edits the George Washington Financial Papers Project, is the managing editor of the Washington Papers Digital Editions, and is the Director of the Center for Digital Editing.

 William M. Ferraro received his A.B. from Georgetown University in American Studies, and his A.M. and Ph.D. in American Civilization from Brown University.
 His emphases while at Georgetown and Brown was politics, the legislative process, and the development of communities in changing economic, technological, and cultural contexts.

 William has worked continuously as a documentary editor since 1989, beginning with The Salmon P. Chase Papers at Claremont Graduate School, Claremont, Calif.
 (1989-92).
 He then assisted with thirteen volumes of The Papers of Ulysses S. Grant at Southern Illinois University Carbondale (1992-2006) before coming to The Washington Papers at the University of Virginia in June 2006.

 As Senior Associate Editor for the Papers of George Washington, his principal editorial work has been on volumes in the Revolutionary War Series.
 He also took the lead in reviewing and regularizing the short title list found on the Digital Edition resources page and creating spreadsheet authority files for names and places in the Revolutionary War and Presidential series.
 He is now responsible for indexing letterpress volumes in both active series and assists the project director with financial oversight and grant proposals.
 A noteworthy success of his was a successful Jefferson Trust grant that led to the creation of the “George Washington, Day-By-Day, 22 February 1732-14 December 1799” website still under development.